aaronKilpatrick/javascript-projects/README.md

 * Fetch (API)

 A very simple project.
 This did not take me long at all.
 I did have to look up the *Fetch()* procedure again but I think I have it down now.

+## Project 023 - Random User Api
+**Javascript Used:**
+* Callbacks
+* Destructuring
+* DOM Manipulation
+* Event Listeners
+* Fetch (API)

+This is my first real attempt at using *callbacks* for *asynchronous* operations.
+It took a little time to get my head around it but I think I get the general premise.